 You want to make sure you’ve got the nutrition foundations in place.
 And by that I mean your diet includes:

-If you’ve got these covered and still aren’t seeing results, that’s when it’s time to dig deeper—checking gut health, hormones, or nutrient deficiencies.
-Because sometimes if you’ve got some real imbalances (like a nutrient deficiency or an overgrowth of bacteria), food alone isn’t enough to correct it.
+If you’ve got these covered and still aren’t seeing results, that’s when it’s time to dig deeper.
+Like checking in with your gut health, hormones, or ruling out nutrient deficiencies.
+Because sometimes, if you’ve got some real imbalances (like a nutrient deficiency or an overgrowth of bacteria), food alone isn’t enough to correct it.

 4. Acupuncture & Herbal Medicine

 Traditional Chinese Medicine (TCM) has long viewed skin conditions as a reflection of internal imbalances.
 Acupuncture may help regulate hormones, reduce inflammation, and promote better circulation, all of which support skin health.
-Herbal medicine, when used correctly, can also support detoxification and balance in the body.
-I’ve tried both, and trust me—they can work wonders.
+Herbal medicine, when used correctly, can be really great for multiple areas of health, but I’ve had first-hand experiencee with both of these practices to help my PCOS symptoms.

 5. Exercise & Movement

-Regular movement supports circulation, reduces stress, and helps balance hormones—all of which can lead to healthier skin.
-Whether it’s yoga, weight training, running, or dancing around your living room, movement is a crucial part of holistic skin health.
+Regular movement supports circulation, reduces stress, and helps balance hormones, all of which can lead to healthier skin.
+All exercise is beneficial (don’t let anyone tell you otherwise!) whether it’s yoga, weight training, running, or dancing around your living room, movement is a crucial part of holistic skin health.

 6. Managing Stress & Emotional Well-Being

-Ever noticed how your skin flares up when you’re stressed?
+I’m sure you’ve noticed how your skin flares up when you’re stressed.
 That’s because stress triggers inflammation, weakens the skin barrier, and can even disrupt hormones.
 Managing stress through meditation, therapy, journaling, or even just taking time for yourself can have a profound impact on your skin.

-CBT (Cognitive Behavioral Therapy) and mindfulness practices can also be powerful tools for reframing negative thought patterns, which in turn can reduce stress-related skin flare-ups.
-If you’ve ever fallen into the cycle of stressing about your skin, which then makes it worse, which then causes more stress—CBT or working with a mindset expert can help break that loop.
+CBT (Cognitive Behavioural Therapy) and mindfulness practices can also be powerful tools for reframing negative thought patterns, which in turn can reduce stress-related skin flare-ups.
+If you’ve ever fallen into the cycle of stressing about your skin, which then makes it worse, which then causes more stress, CBT or working with a mindset expert can help break that loop.

 You Don’t Have to Do Everything at Once

 I know, this probably sounds like a lot.
 And it might seem expensive.
-But the good news?
-You don’t have to do it all overnight.
+But the good news is you don’t have to do it all overnight.

 The best thing about a holistic approach is that it’s flexible.
-You can start small—tweaking your diet, adjusting your skincare, or finding ways to manage stress.
+You can start small, maybe with some tweaks to your diet.
+Then you could try adjusting your skincare or finding ways to manage stress.
 I’ve been on my own skin health journey for years and I made these changes little by little.
-Find what works for you at your own pace.
+Find what works for you, at your own pace.
+I can tell you that combining a few of these practices over the years has really help to correct all the pieces to my health puzzle, and help me keep my skin healthy and balanced.

 What You Should Know About Holistic Skincare

-If you’ve tried something for six months with zero improvement, then yeah, it might be time to switch things up.
-But overall?
-The longer you stick to these healthy habits, the better things get.
+If you’ve tried something for six months with zero improvement, then it might be time to switch things up.
+But overall, the longer you stick to these healthy habits (and make sure they’re the right habits for you), the better things get over time.

 Need some help with your holistic approach to skincare?